Fact: hormonal weight gain may be to blame for those stubborn 10 to 20 pounds you keep losing and gaining back every couple of months.

 - Positively Pregnant - Dad edition — Positively Pregnant Dad Edition focuses on boosting male fertility, but its collection of potent herbs improve more than just libido.
 This natural remedy can help with weight loss by addressing testosterone levels since low testosterone increases weight and belly fat in men.

-Pro-tip: If you’re a woman dealing with weight gain because of hormones, you might consider trying hormone balance teas.
+Pro-tip: If you’re a woman dealing with weight gain because of hormones, you might consider trying hormone balance teas or other hormone balance drinks.
 These herbs, taken separately or combined, can help alleviate some of the symptoms of estrogen-related hormonal issues.

 2) Use the Best Exercises for Hormonal Weight Gain